freqtrade/freqtrade/docs/hyperopt.md

 The `--spaces all` flag determines that all possible parameters should be optimized.
 Possibilities are listed below.

 !!!
+Note
+    By default, hyperopt will erase previous results and start from scratch.
+Continuation can be archived by using `--continue`.

+!!!
 Warning
-    When switching parameters or changing configuration options, the file `user_data/hyperopt_results.pickle` should be removed.
-It's used to be able to continue interrupted calculations, but does not detect changes to settings or the hyperopt file.
+    When switching parameters or changing configuration options, make sure to not use the argument `--continue` so temporary results can be removed.

 ### Execute Hyperopt with Different Ticker-Data Source